4iji/Product-Hunt-JSON/README.md

 # Product-Hunt-JSON
-Use this script to download ProductHunt.com Tech category results and export attributes to CSV
+Use this Python script to download ProductHunt.com Tech category results and export attributes to CSV